-Assuming equal efficiency $\eta$ of all detectors, one can see that entanglement of the BSV state can be reveled for arbitrary efficiency, as the matrix $\hat \rho_\psi^\Pi$ \eqref{eq:bsv_red} is varied only by constant coefficient $\eta^2$, which is removed after normalization.
-Thus, the eigenvalues after partial transposition are not changed.
-In fact, this applies for any state and any entanglement criterion by the same means.
+Assuming equal efficiency $\eta$ of all detectors, one can see that entanglement of the BSV state can be revealed for arbitrary efficiency, as the matrix $\hat \rho_\psi^\Pi$ \eqref{eq:bsv_red} is varied only by constant coefficient $\eta^2$, which is removed after normalization.
+Thus, after partial transposition, the eigenvalues are not changed.
+In fact, this applies to any state and any entanglement criterion by the same means.

 Let us go back to the unitary transformation $\mathbf{U}_d$ of the modes that diagonalize the original Hamiltonian $\hat H$.
 Clearly, the diagonalized Hamiltonian $\hat H_d$ reduces to the diagonal Hamiltonian $\hat h_d$.
-As the unitary transformation of modes reduces by \eqref{eq:u_tr} one gets that:
+As the unitary transformation of modes reduces by \eqref{eq:u_tr}, one gets:

-where the equality in particular stands for equality of the matrices representing operators in specific basis in which $h_d$ is diagonal.
+where the equality stands for equality of the matrices representing operators in specific basis in which $h_d$ is diagonal.
 Therefore, the reduced operators $\hat u_d$ perform the diagonalization of the reduced Hamiltonian.
-On the other hand, if one finds a unitary operator $\hat u_d$ that fulfills \eqref{eq:diag} for some $\hat h_d$ because the reduction of Hamiltonian is a bijection, one knows that there is a corresponding diagonal Hamiltonian in Fock space $\hat H_d$ that must be obtained by mode transformation from the original Hamiltonian $\hat H$.
-But, since the reduction of unitary transformations of modes is also bijective, this transformation is obtained from $\hat u_d$.
+On the other hand, if one finds a unitary operator $\hat u_d$ that fulfills \eqref{eq:diag} for some $\hat h_d$, because the reduction of the Hamiltonian is a bijection, one knows that there is a corresponding diagonal Hamiltonian in the Fock space $\hat H_d$ that must be obtained by mode transformation from the original Hamiltonian $\hat H$.
+However, since the reduction of unitary transformations of modes is also bijective, this transformation is obtained from $\hat u_d$.